IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-semantic-metadata-api.rst

     curl -X PUT -H X-Dataverse-key:$API_TOKEN -H 'Content-Type: application/ld+json' -d '{"https://dataverse.org/schema/core#restrictions":"No restrictions"}' "$SERVER_URL/api/datasets/:persistentId/metadata/delete?persistentId=$DATASET_PID"

-Note, this example uses the term URI directly rather than adding an '@context' element.
+Note, this example uses the term URI directly rather than adding an ``@context`` element.
 You can use either form in any of these API calls.

 You should expect a 200 ("OK") response indicating whether a draft Dataset version was created or an existing draft was updated.